wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

 # Migrating to 6.0.0
+This document guides you through the migration process from earlier versions of WSO2 Identity Server to Identity Server 6.0.0.

 ## Prerequisites

 Make sure you have met the following prerequisites before proceeding with the instructions to migrate to 6.0.0.

-1. Make sure you satisfy the prerequisites in [Before you begin](../../setup/migration-guide).
+1. Before you begin the migration process make sure that you satisfy the prerequisites in the [Before you begin](../../setup/migration-guide) guide.
-2. Carry out the pre-processing steps in [Preparing for migration](../../setup/migrating-preparing-for-migration).
+2. [Prepare for the migration](../../setup/migrating-preparing-for-migration) by carrying out the pre processing steps.

 !!! note
     In this section, `<OLD_IS_HOME>` is the directory that the current Identity Server resides in, and `<NEW_IS_HOME>` is the directory that WSO2 Identity Server 6.0.0 resides in.

 ??? info "If you are using DB2"
     Verify that the indexes are in the TS32K tablespace.
 If not, move indexes to the TS32K tablespace.
-The index tablespace in the `           IDN_OAUTH2_ACCESS_TOKEN          `  and `           IDN_OAUTH2_AUTHORIZATION_CODE          ` tables need to be moved to the existing TS32K tablespace in order to support newly added table indexes. `SQLADM` or `DBADM` authority is required in order to invoke the `           ADMIN_MOVE_TABLE          ` stored procedure.
+The index tablespace in the `IDN_OAUTH2_ACCESS_TOKEN`  and `IDN_OAUTH2_AUTHORIZATION_CODE` tables need to be moved to the existing TS32K tablespace in order to support newly added table indexes. `SQLADM` or `DBADM` authority is required in order to invoke the `ADMIN_MOVE_TABLE` stored procedure.
 You must also have the appropriate object creation authorities, including authorities to issue the **SELECT** statement on the source table, and to issue the **INSERT** statement on the target table.